 Dr. Kirwin is Associate Professor of Psychiatry and Program Director for the Geriatric Psychiatry Fellowship at Yale University Hospital.
-Dr. Kirwin is board certified by the American Board of Psychiatry and Neurology and has expertise valued by the exam committee.
+Dr. Kirwin is board certified by the American Board of Psychiatry and Neurology.

 He received his bachelor’s degree from Colorado College and his medical degree from Rochester University.

 As of May 2019, Dr. Kirwin reported the following external relationships:

 Dr. Kirwin serves in significant roles with the following health care-related organizations, receiving reimbursement or compensation as listed:

 - American Association for Geriatric Psychiatry, Past President, without compensation.